Green's function for cut points of chordal SLE attached with boundary arcs: Introduction and Main Result

 Below is a sketch of the rest of the paper.
 In Section \ref{preliminary}, we review Loewner equations and two-time-parameter stochastic processes.
-In Section \ref{section-Ensemble-radial}, we recall the setup and results from \cite[Sections 3,4,5]{Two-Green-interior} with suitable modifications to fit the problem here.
+In Section \ref{section-Ensemble-radial}, we recall the setup and results from \cite[Sections 3,4,5]{Two-Green-interior} with suitable modifications to fit the {setting} here.
 We then prove Theorem \ref{Main-thm} in Section \ref{section-cutpoint}.
-In the appendix, we derive a two directional domain Markov property for chordal SLE$_\kappa$ which satisfies reversibility.
+In the appendix, we give a detailed proof of a two directional domain Markov property for chordal SLE$_\kappa$ which satisfies reversibility.